kyleryer/Store-Inventory-Project/README.md

+# Store Inventory Project

+## Overview
+This is a Java coding exercise that involves updating an existing web application to meet company requirements regarding their inventory management.
+This project gave me practice working with Java as well as the Spring framework.
+Instructions for this exercise are included below.

+## Scenario
+You are working for a company that licenses and customizes a software application to keep track of inventory in stores.
+Your job as a software developer is to customize this application to meet a specific customer’s needs.
+You will choose any type of customer you would like, but it must sell a product composed of parts.
+An example of products versus parts would be a customer that’s a bicycle shop: a bicycle is a product, and a set of two matching wheels is a part (do not use the bicycle shop example in your project).
+You have been provided with a Spring application with a Java backend and a generic HTML user interface to use in the design and development of the system.

+## Instructions
+### *In the instructions listed below, my changes made and locations of the changes are listed below each instruction.*

-### C.  Customize the HTML user interface for your customer’s application.
+### A.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.

 - The following changes were all made in mainscreen.html:
   - At line 14, changed the webpage title to "Controllers R Us"